carla-simulator/scenario_runner/Docs/openscenario_support.md

 - All things in OpenSCENARIO happen in parallel, this includes stories, events, actions or conditions.
 - Sequences of actions or events can be created using an "AfterTermination" condition as StartCondition for the follow-up action or event
+- If you design the scenario specifically to work with CARLA coordinates (left-hand Unreal coordinate system), ensure that the description in the FileHeader starts with "CARLA:".
+Otherwise, the default coordinate system for OpenSCENARIO, which is a right-hand system, will be assumed (in alignment to OpenDRIVE).

 ## Overview of available features of OpenSCENARIO v0.9: